DavidFF6h/DS_Assignment1/README.md

      If input does not exist, print to console that no file has been found and return

    ### void DataHandler::OutputData()
-     This function simply prints "Array:" and starts a new line, for readability's sake, and goes into a loop for(int i = 0 to size)
+     This function simply prints "Array:" and starts a new line, declares int count = 0, and goes into a loop for(int i = 0 to size)
-                                      print i followed by ": " followed by the array element at index i and starts a new line Then the function prints "-----", for readability and returns
+                                      print the array element at index i followed by a space if count == 10, new line, count = 0 (to give appearance of 10x10 array in the output) Then the funtion starts a new line, and returns

    ### void DataHandler::FindInt(int target)
      This function looks for the target integer by going into a loop